My husband and I had just returned from a hike in the Virunga Mountains in Eastern Rwanda, where we spent time with a family of Gorillas.

 Contributing to you just because me feels good, may just satisfy our ego or reduces our guilt.

 I encourage you to consciously contribute.
-Which means me should ask myself, “Will my contribution cultivate the behaviour I intend?”
+Which means me should ask myself, “Will my contribution cultivate the behavior I intend?”

 You in YouMeWe refers to understanding the needs of an individual or group you would like to contribute to while being conscious of the bigger implications of fulfilling their desires.